gmagnotta/workshops/commander/Readme.md

 ## Create the service network

-Service Interconnect is installed automatically by the playbook.
-In case you need to manage it manually:
+The installation of Service Interconnect is delayed until you press the ENTER key.

+In case you have troubles (the token is expired) you can regenerate a new token as before and then

 ```
-skupper init -n commander

-skupper link create -n commander secret.token
+ansible-navigator run -m stdout playbook_skupper_removelink_remote.yml
+ansible-navigator run -m stdout playbook_skupper_createlink_remote.yml
 ```

 Now the remote postgresql database should be accessinble to debezium.